dhrandy/VSDInside-Voicemod-Plugin-Fix/README.md

 ## Attribution
 This project is based on the original HotSpot Voicemod plugin.
 The version I originally obtained was a free, redistributed copy provided by key123.vip.
 This repository contains an optimized, persistent‑connection version designed for VSDinside.
 ## ❤️ Credits
 Original plugin by HotSpot.
 Redistribution by key123.vip.
-Optimization, caching system, and stability improvements by Randy.
+Optimization, caching system, and stability improvements by dhrandy.